Samsung vs LG TVs: which is best?

 Every year these two TV brands doggedly battle it out to earn your custom.
 Whether you’re looking to spend a few hundred pounds or even a few thousand, both Samsung and LG promise the best-quality TVs.

-2020 TVs from Samsung and LG come packed with the latest technology, with their competing OLED and QLED displays, and features such as Freeview Play, 4K Ultra HD, support for High Dynamic Range (HDR), slick smart-TV systems, voice search and more.
+2020 TVs from Samsung and LG come packed with the latest technology, with their competing OLED and QLED displays, and features such as Freeview Play, , support for (HDR), slick smart-TV systems, voice search and more.

 Regardless of your budget, both of these top-tier brands have a range of attractively designed, full-featured TVs ready to impress, so which is better?
-Read the sections below to see how the two compare in our tests - you can click on the links to jump straight to the one you're interested in.
+Read the sections below to see how the two compare in our tests and see our favourite models

 When it comes to 4K TVs, the two brands aren't far from each other when it comes to quality.
 But while one is steadily getting better, it's very much a case of peaks and valleys for the other.